-The clause "How do we communicate?" of the Personal Banking Booklet contains additional important information about how we can communicate with each other, and clause "Statements and other information we'll give you" of the Personal Banking Booklet contains information on how we'll send you statements.
+We will communicate with you in accordance with clause 40 ("How do we communicate?") of the Personal Banking Booklet.
+See also clause 22 ("Statements and other information we'll give you") of the Personal Banking Booklet which contains information on how we'll send you statements.
 We will only give you, the primary card holder, statements.
 Statements are sent monthly, and you can check your transactions any time online and through your mobile device.